jncraton/software-engineering-cpsc4430/lectures/12-testing.md

 ---

-The act of writing a unit test is more an act of documentation that of verification.
+The act of writing a unit test is more an act of documentation than of verification.

 Test Driven Development
 =======================